 Where Overgade Meets the Older Danish Table

 Overgade is one of Odense's oldest streets, running through the heart of the medieval city centre in a district where half-timbered facades and cobbled stretches set the physical register before a single dish arrives.
 Restaurants in this part of the city operate against a backdrop that does much of the atmospheric work on its own.
-Den Gamle Kro A/S sits at number 23, and the address alone signals something about the kind of dining it represents: a category rooted in the Danish kro tradition, the roadside or town inn that for centuries served as the primary institution of hospitality and cooked food for travellers and locals alike.
+Den Gamle Kro A/S sits at number 23, and the address signals a restaurant rooted in the Danish kro tradition, the roadside or town inn that has long served travellers and locals alike.

 That tradition matters as a frame of reference, because the kro format shaped Danish food culture in ways that the New Nordic movement later reacted against and, in some respects, quietly borrowed from.
 The kro kitchen was always ingredient-led by necessity: you cooked what the surrounding farms and waters provided, within the constraints of season and geography.
 The pantry was local not by ideology but by logistics.
 What contemporary Danish fine-dining rooms articulate as a sourcing philosophy, the classic kro format simply practised as the only available option.
 Den Gamle Kro A/S, sitting in this older tradition on a street that pre-dates refrigeration by several centuries, inherits that relationship between place and plate whether it announces it or not.